-- To begin with very few spend time writing a will.
+- To begin with, very few spend time writing a Will.

 - Even if a will has been written it usually covers houses, cars, stocks.

-- If you don’t have a well defined will when it comes to online assets it will become very difficult for you to get access to those assets.
-In fact paypal doesn’t even entertain your requests if you are not the executor/beneficiary of that paypal account.
+- If you don’t have a well defined Will when it comes to online assets it will become very difficult for you to get access to those assets.
+In fact, PayPal doesn’t even entertain your requests if you are not the executor/beneficiary of that PayPal account.

-- By default digital assets are “the property of the estate, even if there is no value attached to it.
+- By default, digital assets are “the property of the estate, even if there is no value attached to it.
 Blogs and photographs may be subject to intellectual property law.

-- Facebook purts the profile of deceased person into a “memorial” stage upon notification of their death.
+- Facebook puts the profile of deceased person into a “memorial” stage upon notification of their death.
 Access is changed to “friends only”.
 Facebook will remove the account at the request of the next of kin.